 In the Mediterranean region, olive oil has been consumed safely and hailed for its health benefits for millennia.
-In recent years, researchers have been exploring olive oil’s potential to help prevent and treat various illnesses.
+In recent years, researchers have been exploring olive oil’s potential in helping prevent and treat various illnesses.
 Now concluding, the six-year MICOIL study was the first in the world to test extra virgin olive oil (EVOO) in a clinical trial in humans with mild cognitive impairment (MCI).
-MCI is the decline in thinking skills characteristic of an early stage of Alzheimer’s, before the more severe symptoms associated with the disease appear.
+MCI is the decline in thinking skills characteristic of an early stage of Alzheimer’s before more severe symptoms associated with the disease appear.

 The FDA-approved drug aducanumab, which must be administered intravenously, was also used to treat patients with MCI in clinical trials.
-Lacking any cure for Alzheimer’s, scientists have been striving to discover new ways to manage the MCI due to Alzheimer’s disease and prevent it from progressing.
-Now seven scientific publications related to the MICOIL study provide several different types of evidence that extra virgin olive oil can delay the onset of Alzheimer’s in humans, without any negative side effects.
+Lacking any cure for Alzheimer’s, scientists have been striving to discover new ways to manage MCI due to Alzheimer’s to prevent it from progressing.
+Now, seven scientific publications related to the MICOIL study provide several different types of evidence that extra virgin olive oil can delay the onset of Alzheimer’s in humans without any negative side effects.

 Olive oil offers significant advantages over the FDA-approved drug

 While MICOIL included only a small number of patients, making additional clinical trials essential to further test its results, the evidence gathered to date suggests that EVOO might offer significant advantages over the FDA-approved drug in terms of effectiveness, cost, ease of use, and safety.
 Anastasia Pantazaki, one of the researchers involved with MICOIL, explained to Greek Liquid Gold that study results indicate a long-term diet rich in EVOO can help protect against mild cognitive impairment and Alzheimer’s.